sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 **Regression performance metrics** are used to evaluate how well a regression model fits the data.
 These metrics measure the accuracy and goodness-of-fit of the model and can help determine how well the model can predict new, unseen data.
 Some common regression performance metrics include:
+1. Mean Absoulute Error (MAE)
+2. Mean Squared Error (MSE)
+3. Root Mean Squared Error (RMSE)
+4. R-squared (R^2) or Coefficient of Determination
+5. Adjusted R-squared:

-To learn what are the performence metrics of Linear Regression are, let's go with a Simple Linear Regression Example with a simple dataset.
+To learn about these, let's go with a Simple Linear Regression example with a simple dataset.
 X is an independent variable whereas y is a dependent variable View the dataframe's top 5 rows